diff --git a/docs/data_collection/api/datacollection_add_method.md b/docs/data_collection/api/datacollection_add_method.md

 -Use the [isSaved](data_collection/api/datacollection_issaved_method.md) method to know whether the changes are saved:

-+Use the [`isSaved`](data_collection/api/datacollection_issaved_method.md) method to know whether the changes are saved:
++Use the [`isSaved`](data_collection/api/datacollection_issaved_method.md) method to check whether the changes are saved:

 -~~~js